onecloudemoji/onecloudemoji.github.io/_posts/2019-07-03-diablo-on-linux.md

 ![config2](/assets/images/diablo/configure2.jpg)

-Obviously we want to actually generate our files so we can compile the game.
+Obviously we want to actually generate our files so we can compile the game, so press g.

-Once this is done run ````make```` which will take about two or so minutes, then copy your diabdat.mpq file which you put into a safe place into the build folder.
+Once this is done, run ````make```` which will take about two or so minutes, then copy your diabdat.mpq file which you put into a safe place into the build folder.
 Make sure you rename it with entirely lowercase characters, because it says so.

 Now we run devilutionx and feel like a goddamn Sorcerer.
 Although I do not recommend that class if you havent played the game in a while; skill is necessary.